VZkxr/Portfolio/README.md

 ## Description

-Hello there! 👋 Welcome to my portfolio, where I've compiled a diverse array of projects showcasing my skills and interests in finance, web scraping, databases, and a touch of leisure activities for good measure.
+Welcome to my portfolio, where I've compiled a diverse array of projects showcasing my skills and interests in finance, web scraping, databases, and a touch of leisure activities for good measure.
 Whether you're here to explore potential collaborations, evaluate my work, or simply out of curiosity, I'm glad you stopped by.

 ## Author 🖋️